Whren v. United States

 Whren v.
 United States, 517 U.S. 806 (1996), was a unanimous United States Supreme Court decision that "declared that any traffic offense committed by a driver was a legitimate legal basis for a stop."

 In an opinion authored by Antonin Scalia, the court held that a search and seizure is not a violation of the Fourth Amendment in cases where the police officers have a "reasonable suspicion" that a traffic violation has occurred.
 The personal, or subjective, motives of an officer are not a factor in the Court's Fourth Amendment analysis of whether the cause for a stop is sufficient.
 The standard for reasonable suspicion is purely an objective one.

 A major concern with this case's ruling is that police conducting traffic stops may racially profile the stopped persons.
-Similar to the controversy around New York City's Stop and Frisk program, some believe that the ruling in Whren will lead to an increase in racial profiling towards young African American males.

 Background

 On June 10, 1993, Michael Whren and James L. Brown were driving around Washington D.C. in an SUV.
 Brown was the driver, and Whren sat in the passenger seat.
 They were driving in what was considered a "high drug area."

 Meanwhile, two officers dressed in plainclothes were patrolling the area in an unmarked car.
 They were members of the District of Columbia's Vice Squad and were assigned to the area; they noticed the suspicious vehicle pulled over at a stop sign for about 20 seconds.
 The passenger was distracting the driver.
 As the officers approached the vehicle, the vehicle turned at an "unreasonable" speed without using their turning signal.
 For the traffic violation, the officers pulled over Whren and Brown.

 Upon approaching the car, the officer noticed two plastic bags of crack cocaine in Whren's hands.
 Marijuana laced with PCP was also found in plain sight.
 The two were charged with possession with the intent to distribute around 50 g of crack cocaine.
 Also, Whren and Brown were pulled over in a school zone, which resulted in harsher federal drug violation sentences.